 Tables and seating that could be flexibly arranged, inviting visitors to read, do research, and discuss project topics, ideas and questions.
 Containing a library about the collection of the Bode-Museums and literature on art education, the room served as a space for exploration and reflection for school groups and museumgoers.A

 Room II (220)

 The “Free Space” was dedicated to movement, play, and physically oriented workshops.
 A raised platform that could be used as a stage enabled students to become performers or audience members.
 A large mirror, which changed the optics of the room but could also be hidden by a curtain, allowed for a performative approach to topics relevant to the architecture of the Bode-Museum and objects in its collection.

 Design, Arrange, Show

-The flexible furnishing modules of “Platform”– cubes, table-tops, displays, foam blocks, and mats – can be adapted to various working situations.
-In addition to being used for research, presentations, and discussions, the large array of seating elements can also be employed to test alternative exhibition practices, since the elements can easily be turned into pedestals or display cases.
+The flexible furnishing modules of “Platform”– cubes, table-tops, displays, foam blocks and mats – could be adapted to various working situations.
+In addition to being used for research, presentations and discussions, the large array of seating elements were also employed to test alternative exhibition practices, since the elements were easily turned into pedestals or display cases.

-Concept and realization of the spaces: raumlabor berlin
+Concept and realisation of the spaces: raumlabor berlin

 thinking the MUSEUM, making the MUSEUM, experimenting with the MUSEUM

 “lab.Bode stands for encouraging developments that help museums become more open institutions.
-Cultural outreach is an opportunity to shape a cultural interface where personal and social thought processes take place and the values of our society can be openly discussed.
+Cultural outreach is an opportunity to shape a cultural interface where personal and social thought processes take place and the values of society can be openly discussed.
 Art is substantive.
-It conveys a context that helps us understand ideas about beauty and society at a given time.
-Through social interaction and dialogue with the works of art, the museum becomes an active space, where school-aged children and youth engage in dialogue with art and with the museum.”
+It helps us to understand ideas about beauty and society in any given era.
+Through social interaction and dialogue with works of art, the museum becomes an active space, in which children and young adults can engage with art and the museum.”

 raumlabor berlin, 2017